Posted May 15, 2020 | Written by Patrick Smith

 Creating hope is a crucial component of helping our patients in recovery.

 During coronavirus pandemic, Johns Hopkins addiction treatment facilities continue to provide the best care they can, whether virtual or face-to-face.

 Helping people fight the battle against addiction is hard enough without a global pandemic and nearly universal stay-at-home orders.

 But medical and mental health professionals at Johns Hopkins continue to provide care, counseling and services to patients working to beat substance use disorder.

-As people adhere to social distancing guidelines to prevent the spread of coronavirus, most outpatient programs at Johns Hopkins-affiliated facilities have switched to online communication for patient visits.
+As people adhere to physical distancing guidelines to prevent the spread of coronavirus, most outpatient programs at Johns Hopkins-affiliated facilities have switched to online communication for patient visits.

 Dan Buccino, L.C.S.W.-C., B.C.D., assistant professor of psychiatry and behavioral sciences and clinical manager of the Johns Hopkins Broadway Center for Addiction, says he’s been impressed by how resilient and resourceful many of the center’s patients have been in recent weeks.